antaresproject/docs/docs/services/assets.md

     width:'100%'
 });
 ```
-starts when '*jquery*' and '*ckeditor*' scripts are read.
-Then the '*CKEDITOR*' and '*jQuery*' instances are visible within the script.
+Starts after '*jquery*' and '*ckeditor*' scripts are loaded.
+Then, the '*CKEDITOR*' and '*jQuery*' instances are visible within the script.

-There is a possibility of determining the configuration for the read library, e.g.:
+It is possible to define the configuration for the loaded library, e.g.:
 ```js
   require.config({
       packages: [{